MarinaIvanova-1/CV/README.md

 ## Marina Ivanova, PhD

-I am currently a student at Makers academy learning full-stack software development.
-I have a background in research having spent the last ten years doing experiments in the lab and contributing to scientific developments that make the world a better place.
+I am currently a student at Makers Academy learning full-stack software development.
+I have a background in scientific research, having spent the last 10 years doing experiments in the lab and contributing to developments that make the world a better place.

-I decided recently it was time to take up a new career challenge and software development seemed like a perfect choice.
-This career allows me to apply my analytical mindset and excellent problem solving skills in a new environment.
+I decided recently it was time to take up a new career challenge and software development seemed like the perfect choice.
+This career will allow me to apply my analytical mindset and excellent problem-solving skills in a new environment.

-I am a dynamic, ambitious and friendly person.
-I work equally well collaboratively or individually.
+I am a dynamic, ambitious and friendly person and I work equally well collaboratively or individually.
 I am looking for a role in which I can develop myself as a Full-stack software engineer.

 ## Projects - to be updated